Venison Meatloaf

 Ingredients needed

 • Ground venison.
 Venison technically refers to any game meat, but in this recipe, we’re using ground deer meat.
-I buy mine from my local butcher but I’ve noticed more and more grocery stores stock it (and it’s super affordable too!).
+I buy mine from my local butcher, but I’ve noticed that more and more grocery stores are stocking it (and it’s super affordable, too!).

 • Onion and garlic.
 Two non-negotiable savory aromatics.